TheArchitect2000/Blockchain-based-IoT-Server/README.md

 ## C.3.
 Building and Running
 To automate the setup and build processes for both the backend and frontend applications, run the `initial_setup.sh` script located in the root directory of the project.

 ### C.3.1.
-Set the appropriate permissions** (one-time step)
+Set the appropriate permissions
-   Before running the setup script for the first time, ensure it has executable permissions by running the following command in the terminal:
+- Before running the setup script for the first time, ensure it has executable permissions by running the following command in the terminal:
    ```
    cd /home/iot_node_backend_web_app_source/
    sudo chmod +x initial_setup.sh
    ```

 ### C.3.2.
 Run the setup script
-   After setting the permissions, execute the setup script to build the applications and create PM2 services:
+- After setting the permissions, execute the setup script to build the applications and create PM2 services.
    ```
    cd /home/iot_node_backend_web_app_source/
    sudo ./initial_setup.sh
    ```

-This script will handle building both the backend and frontend applications and configuring PM2 services automatically.
+- This script will handle building both the backend and frontend applications and configuring PM2 services automatically.

 ## C.4.
 Subsequent Updates
-After the initial setup, you only need to run the update process to keep the applications up to date To update both the backend and frontend applications, simply run the `update.sh` script located in the root directory of the project.
+- After the initial setup, you only need to run the update process to keep the applications up to date To update both the backend and frontend applications, simply run the `update.sh` script located in the root directory of the project.

 ### C.4.1.
-Set the appropriate permissions** (one-time step)
+Set the appropriate permissions
-   Before running the update script for the first time, ensure it has executable permissions by running the following command in the terminal:
+- Before running the update script for the first time, ensure it has executable permissions by running the following command in the terminal:
    ```
    cd /home/iot_node_backend_web_app_source/
    sudo chmod +x update.sh
    ```
 ### C.4.2.
-Run the update script**
+Run the update script
-   After setting the permissions, update the applications automatically by running:
+- After setting the permissions, update the applications automatically by running
    ```
    cd /home/iot_node_backend_web_app_source/
    sudo ./update.sh
    ```
-Choose option 1 to let the script handles pulling the latest changes, rebuilding the apps, and restarting services automatically.
+- Choose option 1 to let the script handles pulling the latest changes, rebuilding the apps, and restarting services automatically.

 ## C.5.
 Note
 - If you are an IoT server administrator, contact the FidesInnova team at info@fidesinnova.io to add your Web App URL to the FidesInnova website.